edsu/wikigeo/README.md

 Develop
 -------

-If you want to hack on wikigeo you'll need a [node](http://nodejs.org) and then you'll need to install some dependencies for testing:
+If you want to hack on wikigeo you'll need [Node](http://nodejs.org) and then you'll need to install some dependencies for testing:

     npm install